hl7-be/referral/input/pagecontent/workflow-patterns.md

 The completion status is expressed as a ratio - for example, **8 out of 10 sessions completed**.
 This is represented using a `Ratio` data type in `Task.output`, where the numerator indicates the number of completed activities and the denominator indicates the total number of expected activities.

 This pattern enables both the placer and filler to have a clear, quantifiable view of how much of the prescribed work has been accomplished.
+For detailed guidance on tracking progress in clinical order workflows, see the [COW Tracking Progress](https://build.fhir.org/ig/HL7/fhir-cow-ig/en/tracking-progress.html) page.

 #### Pattern 5: Grouping of Orders